 In conclusion, the results from this current poll have revealed that the majority of Nigerians (57%) support the claim by UNESCO that Nigeria has the highest number of children out of school.
 This is particularly evident considering the fact that the overall majority (78%) witness children out of school during the course of a normal day.
 Furthermore, the majority of respondents claimed to see as many as 6 to 10 children who should be in school hanging around their locality during school hours.
 However, the slight majority (45%) gave a good rating to the Public Education system in Nigeria even though there is obviously room for improvement considering the number of children currently out of school.
 Suggestions to improve the public education system include the provision of free education, the employment & motivation of qualified teachers, building & equipping more schools, as well as creating more public enlightenment on the importance of education.
 Finally, these findings call for urgent attention in the public education sector.
 Considering the significance of education in the economic growth and development of any nation, urgent measures need be taken to reform the public education system in Nigeria, and to keep more children in school.
 After all Children are said to be the leaders of tomorrow.

 The opinion poll was conducted on June 18th to 20th 2013.
 It involved telephone interviews of a random nationwide sample.
 1,010 randomly selected phone-owning Nigerians aged 18 years and above, representing the six geopolitical zones in the country, were interviewed.
 With a sample of this size, we can say with 95% confidence that the results obtained are statistically precise – within a range of plus or minus 3%.
-NOIPolls Limited is Nigeria’s leading opinion polling and research organisation, which works in technical partnership with the Gallup Organisation (USA), to conduct periodic opinion polls and studies on various socio-economic and political issues in Nigeria.
+NOIPolls Limited is No.1 for country specific polling services in Nigeria and West-Africa, conducting periodic scientific opinion polls and studies on various socio-economic and political issues in Nigeria.
 More information is available at www.noi-polls.com